Massaro Community Farm, Inc.

 The legal committee exists to provide legal and quasi-legal services to the MCF and the CSA.

-After many visits to the area, Caty moved to New Haven following the completion of her degree in 2010.
-Since arriving, Caty has volunteered with New Haven Farms, CitySeed and the New Haven Food Policy Council.
-She began her tenure at Massaro in the winter of 2012, first as a volunteer, then as a part-time outreach & development coordinator and field hand.
+Caty moved to New Haven in 2010 after getting her B.A in communications.
+Since then, Caty has volunteered with New Haven Farms, CitySeed, DESK and the New Haven Food Policy Council.
+She began her tenure at Massaro in the winter of 2012, first as a volunteer, then as a field hand and outreach & development coordinator.
 She was named executive director in 2013.